Timber Prices Per m³: Country Comparison & Cost Guide

 How to Choose Timber Based on Country

 - Imported premium wood: Higher cost but sometimes the only way to get specific qualities — think tight-grained Scandinavian spruce or quarter-sawn European oak.
 These materials can offer better stability or a particular aesthetic that local options can't match.
 Just factor in longer lead times and the possibility that you're paying extra for branding as much as actual material superiority.
+Not every premium label translates to a premium board.

 Tips to Save on Timber Costs Globally

 - Compare prices from local suppliers vs importers — don't assume one is always cheaper.
 Sometimes importers buy in enough volume to offset shipping costs, especially for popular species.
+It's worth running the numbers both ways at least once.

 - Buy in bulk if storage allows.
 Many yards offer tiered pricing where the per-cubic-meter rate drops noticeably once you pass certain volume thresholds, so consolidating a few projects into one order can be worth the upfront outlay.
+Just make sure you have a dry place to keep everything.

 - Consider alternative wood species with similar strength or appearance profiles.
 For example, ash can sometimes substitute for oak in furniture applications at a lower cost, and certain grades of spruce may perform comparably to pine for structural work.
+A good supplier can often point you toward a less trendy species that does the same job.

 - Ask about mixed-grade packs.
 Some suppliers will bundle higher and lower grade boards at a blended price, which can make sense if you need premium timber only for visible sections and are comfortable sorting through the rest.
+It takes a bit more time on your end but can cut costs noticeably.

 - Factor in total landed cost — not just the price per cubic meter.
 Delivery fees, minimum order quantities, and possible waste from lower-grade material all affect your actual project spend.
 A slightly higher per-unit price can still be the better deal if it comes from a reliable local yard with no hidden charges.
+The invoice price is only part of the story.

 For a broader look at what influences timber expense beyond just country differences, take a look at our timber cost factors overview.